danieladea/patientMatching/README.md

 the arguments are:
  "-w" to weigh missing columns less, allow profiles to be grouped even with a lot of missing information "--threshold = <int>" default value 87
+ "--csv = <str>" filename for csv to be tested against

 ### Contact:
 To get in touch with the Michael Scott Software Company, please leave an email for me at dadea@ucla.edu